How Much Does PPE Cost? & How To Save on Workwear | Checkatrade

 Other important considerations

-• Size, fit and weight of the PPE.
+Those responsible for supplying PPE should also consider the size, fit and weight of the PPE.
 Getting staff to choose will make them more likely to use it.

-• Whether different types of PPE can be worn together without any problems.
 For example, can a body protection suit still be worn with a harness if necessary?
+Are instructions needed to help staff use the PPE effectively?

 How many types of PPE are there and what are the costs?

-Below is a list of the most common types of PPE and a ballpark price for each.
+Below is a list of the most common types of PPE, and a ballpark price for each.

 Face masks